-Canon 350D versus Olympus E-420
+Canon 350D vs Olympus E-420

-The Canon EOS 350D (called XT in some regions) and the Olympus E-420 are two digital cameras that were officially introduced, respectively, in February 2005 and March 2008.
+The Canon EOS 350D (called Canon XT in some regions) and the Olympus E-420 are two digital cameras that were announced, respectively, in February 2005 and March 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (350D) and a Four Thirds (E-420) sensor.
-The Canon has a resolution of 8 megapixel, whereas the Olympus provides 10 MP.
+The Canon has a resolution of 8 megapixels, whereas the Olympus provides 10 MP.

 Body comparison: Canon 350D vs Olympus E-420

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 350D and the Olympus E-420are of equal size.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 350D and the Olympus E-420 are of equal size.
 However, the E-420 is markedly lighter (19 percent) than the 350D.
 In this context, it is worth noting that neither the 350D nor the E-420 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The E-420 was launched at a markedly lower price (by 33 percent) than the 350D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon 350D vs Olympus E-420

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.